Pashtun cuisine: Traditional breakfast items

-Pashtuns in their traditional territory drink green or black tea (chai) with breakfast.
+Pashtuns in their traditional territory drink green (kahwa) or black tea (chai) with breakfast.
 Some drink masala chai, especially the Pakistani Pashtuns.
-Sheer chai, which is a type of tea that is mixed with milk and sugar is also consumed.
-Other breakfast foods can include: Afghan naan, paratha, eggs, butterfat, milk creams, cheeses, etc. Pastries, cakes and cookies are consumed with either tea or warm milk.
-Those in cities buy and eat whatever breakfast items are sold in grocery stores, which may include porridge, oatmeal, cereal, pancakes, sausages, fruit juices, etc.
+Sheer chai, a type of tea that is mixed with milk and sugar, is also consumed.
+Other breakfast foods can include Afghan naan, paratha, eggs, butterfat (malai), milk creams, cheeses, etc. Pastries, cakes and cookies are consumed with either tea or warm milk.
+Those in cities buy and eat whatever breakfast items are sold in grocery stores, which may include porridge, oatmeal, cereal, pancakes, sausages, and fruit juices, among others.